mue/docs/docs/marketplace/endpoints.md

 title: API Endpoints
 ---

 Unlike the rest of the API endpoints, the Marketplace runs on its own instance at https://marketplace.muetab.com with source code available at https://github.com/mue/marketplace.
 This is because the repository also contains the content for the marketplace as well as the source code.
+Ratelimits for all routes are 50 requests per minute.

 #### /
 ```https://marketplace.muetab.com```